elinapuranen/viihde-app/README.md

 ## Features

 This app presents what is currently airing in Finnish television channels.
-It's programlist includes the most common channels and Viasat channels.
-The view can be changed from common channels to Viasat channels by clicking a button.
-In addition to channel and program names the app shows a short description of programs, when they have started and when they are ending.
+It's program list includes the most common channels and Viasat channels.
+The view can be changed from common channels to Viasat channels with a button click.
+In addition to channel and program names the app shows short descriptions of the programs, when they have started and when they are ending.

 ## Installation